SivaSankarGorantla/TopNLongestPalindromes/README.md

 ### Instructions to run the solution ###

 1. Clone the branch and open the PalindromeDetector.sln in Visual studio.
-FYI, I used Visual studio 2019.
+FYI, I used Visual Studio 2019.
-2. Set PalindromeDetectorClient as start up project.
+2. Set PalindromeDetectorClient as a start-up project.
 3. Build the solution either in debug mode or release mode.
 4. Run the solution.
-5. When the application is running enter the input string the text boxt next to input.
+5. When the application is running enter the input string in the text box next to the input.
 And click on the Find button to see the results.

 ### Assumptions ###

-1. A string with single character is not considered as palindrome.
+1. A string with a single character is not considered a palindrome.
-2. The application will print top 3 longest palindromes.
-If in a given string only one palindrome present, it displays that one pallindrome only.
+2. The application will print the top 3 longest palindromes.
+If in a given string only one palindrome is present, it displays that one palindrome only.
 We can add a check it should display the result only when the list contains three unique palindromes.
-3. I tried to make the application responsive so that user can play with rest of the application.
-It is possible to discard the current session and start a new session by entering new string in the input text box and clicking on the button.
+3. I tried to make the application responsive so that the user can play with the rest of the application.
+It is possible to discard the current session and start a new session by entering a new string in the input text box and clicking on the button.
-4. We can further optimize it however, since it is adviced not to spend more than couple of ours, submitting it as is.
+4. We can further optimize it, however, since it is advised not to spend more than a couple of ours, submitting it as is.

 ### More details about projects ###

-The solution is created using VS2019 and on .NetFrameWork 4.8.
-It contains following projects.
+The solution is created using VS2019 and on.NetFrameWork 4.8.
+It contains the following projects.

 1. PalindromeDetectorClient: This is a WPF project.
-This needs to be set as start up project in visual studio to run the application.
+This needs to be set as a start-up project in visual studio to run the application.
-2. PalindromeDetectorModel: This is model layer that contains all the business logic.
+2. PalindromeDetectorModel: This is a model layer that contains all the business logic.
-3. PalindromeDetectorModelTests : Unit test project for PalindromeDetectorModel project.
+3. PalindromeDetectorModelTests: Unit test project for PalindromeDetectorModel project.
 4. PalindromeDetectorClientTests : Unit test project for PalindromeDetectorModel project.
 Writing unit test for view models still pending.